LeeAnnEditor/o365hq/blog/New Windows 10 update.md

 +++
 title = "New Windows 10 update"
-description = "latest major release – the Windows 10 April 2018 Update – Microsoft wants to give you back some of your greatest currency, your time.
-Their hope is that you’ll have more time to do what matters most to you –  create, play, work or simply do what you love." date = 2018-05-07
+description = "Latest major release – the Windows 10 April 2018 Update – Microsoft wants to give you back some of your greatest currency, your time.
+Their hope is that you’ll have more time to do what matters most to you –  create, play, work, or simply do what you love." date = 2018-05-07

 [taxonomies]